tryjumping/dose-response/README.md

 Dose Response
 =============

-Dose Response is an open-world roguelike where you play an addict.
+Dose Response is an open-world roguelike where you play a drug addict.
 Avoid the dangers threatening your mind and body while desperately looking for the next fix.